 Colinas de Garzon is located along the southeastern coast of Uruguay in Maldonado near the tourist Town of Punta del Este.
 The company began in 2000 with an eye on producing olive oil and wine.
 It’s taken a few years to develop the trees and work out their blending, but recently they’ve made their way onto the shelves of specialty shops here in the U.S.

 A blend of Coratina (Italy) and Arbequina (Spain) olives, its flavor shows its European heritage with an added South American character.
-Colinas de Garzon is big, fruity and intense upfront and slightly spicy in the finish.
-It’s not overpowering but it’s not timid either.
-One of the more rounded oils I’ve tasted in a while and perfect for salads of fresh greens and vegetables, or even to finish off grilled meats.
+Colinas de Garzon is one of the more rounded oils I’ve tasted in a while and perfect for salads of fresh greens and vegetables, or to drizzle over fish.